Multi-Objective Preference Optimization: Improving Human Alignment of Generative Models: Appendix

 \subsubsection{Training details.}

 We summarize the key implementation details of text generation tasks in Table \ref{tab:exp_details_text_generation}.
 This table also provides links to the open-sourced datasets and reward models utilized in our study.
-Implementation is primarily based on trl \cite{vonwerra2022trl} and the phi-1.5 base model \cite{li2023textbooks}.
+Implementation is primarily based on trl \cite{vonwerra2022trl}.
 Especially, SFT fine-tunes the base model, while MORLHF and Rewarded Soups fine-tune the SFT model using the PPO algorithm.
 In contrast, RiC directly fine-tunes the base model.
 See \cite{yang2024rewards} for more details.
 We apply the same 4-bit quantization and LoRA configuration for training all models.
 During evaluation, we maintain a consistent configuration across different models, generating 64 tokens for the Helpful Assistant task and 32 for the Reddit Summary task.

-In \MOPO{MOPO}, we begin by normalizing the rewards using the mean and standard of the offline dataset before incorporating them into the prompts.
+For all baselines including \MOPO{MOPO}, we begin by normalizing the rewards using the mean and standard of the offline dataset before incorporating them into the prompts.
 During online generation (updating the reference policy) and evaluation, we sample a group of 25,000 random samples from a normal distribution and use the maximum and minimum values (generally around $\pm 3$) of these samples to replace the maximum and minimum values of the dataset.
 This method can prevent the extreme values in the dataset to impact reward selection.